Get a free, no obligation personal loan quote with rates as low as 9.99%

 Deferred Interest

 Some credit cards come with periods where interest is “deferred” for several months.
 Similar to interest-free credit cards, this theoretically means that you’ll only pay your normal rate when your grace period ends.
 However, this isn’t always the case.
-There are certain conditions you must meet in order to enjoy the benefits of this deferred interest offer.
+There are certain conditions you must meet to enjoy the benefits of this deferred interest offer.
 If you fail to meet them, then you’ll be on the hook for all the interest you accrued during the interest deferral period.

 Here’s how it works: